NeuroML/Documentation/source/Userdocs/Software/pyLEMS.md

 (pylems:gethelp)=
 ### Getting help

-For any questions regarding PyLEMS, please open an issue on the GitHub issue tracker [here](https://github.com/LEMS/pylems/issues).
+For any questions regarding pyLEMS, please open an issue on the GitHub issue tracker [here](https://github.com/LEMS/pylems/issues).
 Any bugs and feature requests can also be filed there.

 You can also use any of the {ref}`communication channels of the NeuroML community <contact>`.